Snowflake-Labs/snowflake-cli-action/README.md

-# Set up Snowflake CLI action v1
+# Snowflake CLI Github Action

-Set up snowflake CLI in your CI/CD workflow using pipx.
+**Note:** Snowflake CLI Github Action is in early development phase.
+The project may change or be abandoned.
+Do not use for production use cases.

+Streamlines installing and using [Snowflake CLI](https://docs.snowflake.com/developer-guide/snowflake-cli-v2/index) in your CI/CD workflows.
+The CLI is installed in isolated way making sure it won't conflict with dependencies of your project.

 ## Features
 - Isolated instalation of snowflake-cli-labs.